Stuart Wilkin

-Stuart John Wilkin (born 12 March 1998) is a professional footballer who plays as a midfielder for Sabah.
-Born in England, he represents the Malaysian national team.
+Stuart John Wilkin (born 12 March 1998) is a professional footballer who plays as a midfielder for Malaysia Super League club Sabah.
+Born in England, he plays for the Malaysia national team.
+Mainly a central midfielder, he is also capable of playing as an attacking midfielder or defensive midfielder.

-Youth Career
+Youth career

 As a youth player, Wilkin joined the youth academy of English Premier League side Southampton.
 In 2016, he joined the Missouri State Bears in the United States.

 Club career

 Metropolitan Police

 On 2019, Wilkin signed a one-year deal with a Southern Premier South side Metropolitan Police.
-He made 4 appearance with the team and scored 1 goal.
+He made four appearances with the team and scored one goal.

 Johor Darul Ta'zim II

-Before the 2021 season, he signed for Malaysian second tier club JDT II.
+Before the start of the 2021 Malaysia Premier League season, he signed for Malaysian second tier club JDT II.